yazi-rs/yazi-rs.github.io/docs/plugins/overview.md

 end)

 local get_state = ya.sync(function(state, b)
-	-- You can access all app data through the `cx`,
+	-- You can access all states through the `cx`,
 	-- within the `sync()` block, in an async plugin local h = cx.active.current.hovered
 	return h and state.a .. tostring(h.url) or b